Thank you to TOBI for collaborating on this post. All opinions are my own.

 Although the deals are plentiful right now, there are a couple downsides to buying garments off-season.
 One, if you buy something too trendy, its useful life will be over before next spring.
 And two, it’s vaguely unsatisfying to buy new clothes when the weather prevents you from wearing them right away.

-On the second issue, with a little creativity, you can wear those summer pieces — shift dresses, crop tops, light maxi skirts and dresses — right through the winter.
+On the second issue, with a little creativity, you can winterize summer clothes — shift dresses, crop tops, light maxi skirts and dresses — and wear them right through the winter.
 And I’m not talking about simply throwing on a puffy jacket and tights on with your summer dress.
 I’m talking about pairing your pieces to create new, striking combos that are warm and stylish.
 Ready to learn how?
 Read on.

 You can also match up your crop top with a high-waisted skirt.
 Add a denim jacket to this mix if you’re cold (but skip the fingerless gloves unless you’re dressing up like ’80s Madonna for Halloween).
 And, if the skirt is long enough, throw on a pair of leggings underneath.
 I won’t tell anyone if you don’t.